Marley hypothesis: Follow-up study

-Social issues

 The study revolves around the concepts of prejudice and discrimination shaping one's perspectives on the outlook of racist occurrences.
 These are built from social rules and norms behind socially shared ideas within a specific group.
 Especially for the case of racism, prejudice is observed as being socio-historically constructed.
 As a result, the social environment and historical racial events linking European Americans to racism is proposed to color how they perceive certain acts of racism.
 A lack of exposure to environments outside an individual from the privileged group, especially regarding personal, micro-level interactions with the minority group, can strengthen a certain bias or stereotype.
 This perception strongly depends on the position a certain group is within the social structure.
 The prejudice towards the African American community is likely to cause widespread social exclusion and devaluation, in comparison to the European American community where the attributions to prejudice focuses more on localized reasons.
 The problem within this pattern is discussed to be how it impacts self-perception and assumed discrimination.
 These factors contribute to shaping perceptions on the current racist events placed in front of them.
 Social experiments found that the interpretation of discriminatory situations placed in front of people were influenced and shaped by subjective factors like personal interests and the level of interactions with other social subgroups.
 Disadvantaged groups are led to assume an inevitable discriminatory treatment towards them when placed within a wide range of social situations.
 However, the lower rate of discriminatory events privileged groups are faced with leads them to attribute their self-perceptions with an acknowledgement that treatment infrequently ends in a negative way.
 The differences in self-perceptions surrounding the consistency of discrimination emerging from prejudices means that groups at a lower social position may be more psychologically affected.
 Scholars propose that the prejudice held towards members of a minority group causes significantly higher damage to their psychological health, in comparison to more privileged groups.

-Scholars perceive three major shifts at the macro level that influenced these racial perceptions within the US.
-This includes the civil rights movement which emerged during the 1960s, the changes in the immigration policy in 1965 which opened a flow of Hispanic and Asian community into the US population, and the economical and political stability within less developed countries that led to mass migration into US.
-As the ethnic identity of the US community gradually shifted during these three macro shifts, the social discourse surrounding racist behavior and prejudices took place.
-The following increase in diversity also increased negative responses to issues surrounding race and immigration in US.